ehendrix23/tesla_dashcam/README.rst

     - Added option to swap left and right camera in output.
 Mostly beneficial in FULLSCREEN with --rear option as it then seems like it is from a rear camera
     - Added option to speedup (--speedup) or slowdown (--slowdown) the video.
     - Added option to provide a different encoder for ffmpeg to use.
 This is for those more experienced with ffmpeg.
-    - Set FULLSCREEN back as the default layout
+    - Now able to handle if a camera file is missing, a black screen will be shown for that duration for the missing file
     - For output (--output) one can now also just specify a folder name.
 The resulting filename will be based on the name of the folder it is then put in
     - The intermediate files (combining of the 3 cameras into 1 video file per minute) will now be written to the output folder if one provided.
     - The intermediate files will be deleted once the complete video file is created.
 This can be disabled through option --keep-intermediate
+    - Set FULLSCREEN back as the default layout
     - Added a default font path for Linux systems
     - Help output (-h) will show what default value is for each parameter
+    - Cleaned up help output
     - Added --version to get the version number
-    - Now able to handle if a camera file is missing, a black screen will be shown for that duration for the missing file
     - Releases will now also include self-contained executable for MacOS and Windows (located on github)